 - AITC Immunization & Travel Clinic.
 101 Grove St. Suite 102.
 San Francisco, CA 94102.
 415-554-2625.

 - Sutter Pacific Medical Foundation.
 3801 Sacramento St. Suite 103.
 San Francisco, CA 94118.
 415-600-2356.

 - Sutter Pacific Medical Foundation.
 55 2nd St. 1st Floor.
 San Francisco, CA 94105.
 415-600-2356.

 - Aptos Travel Clinic.
 9099 Soquel Dr. Suite #6.
 Aptos, CA 95003.
 831-818-5632.

-Sanofi Pasteur, the manufacturer of the only yellow fever vaccine (YF-VAX) licensed in the United States, has announced that YF-VAX is unavailable from mid-2017 until mid-2019.
+Sanofi Pasteur, the manufacturer of the only yellow fever vaccine licensed in the United States, which is known as YF-VAX, has announced that YF-VAX is unavailable from mid-2017 until 2020.
 Sanofi Pasteur makes an alternative yellow fever vaccine called STAMARIL.

 STAMARIL is a live, attenuated yellow fever vaccine manufactured by Sanofi Pasteur in France.
-STAMARIL has been licensed for more than 30 years and used in more than 70 countries.
-Since STAMARIL vaccine is not licensed in the United States, the US Food and Drug Administration (FDA) has approved STAMARIL for use under an Expanded Access Investigational New Drug Program (EAP).
+STAMARIL has been licensed for more than 30 years and is used in more than 70 countries.
+Since STAMARIL vaccine is not licensed in the United States, the U.S. Food and Drug Administration has approved STAMARIL for use under an Expanded Access Investigational New Drug Program.

-STAMARIL is being offered to individuals aged 9 months and older who are at high risk for yellow fever, including researchers, laboratory workers, vaccine production staff, people living in or passing through an endemic area, and people traveling to any country that requires validation of yellow fever vaccination on the International Certificate of Vaccination or Prophylaxis (ICVP) for entry.
+STAMARIL is being offered to individuals aged 9 months and older who are at high risk for yellow fever, including researchers, laboratory workers, vaccine production staff, people living in or passing through an area where yellow fever is ccommon, and people traveling to any country that requires validation of yellow fever vaccination on the International Certificate of Vaccination or Prophylaxis for entry.